top of page

 The Brew

-• Don't be afraid to ask which plants are in the Ayahuasca brew you will be drinking.
+• The Ayahyasca brew contains the Ayahuasca vine, banisteriopsis caapi, and chakruna leaves.
+Many people offer the brew with just these two plants.
+It may also contain another DMT-containing plant, such as huambisa, or small amounts of other medicinal plants like bobinsana or tobacco, all of which add another energy to the brew.
+Don't be afraid to ask which plants are in the Ayahuasca brew you will be drinking.
 Most of them are very safe and the practitioner should be able to tell you which plants have been included and why (often because they have a special connection to a particular plant or for the additional healing energy it brings into the medicine.)

 • The more dangerous plant which is often added, to be aware of, is brugmansia, also known as toé.
 This is sometimes included in brews for Westerners as it can intensify the psychedelic visions, which many people are looking and hoping for.
 This has the potential to be extremely dangerous as toé is a plant which requires a lot of skill and experience to work with: when not used properly it can lead to insanity or even death.
 Where there are some skilled Curanderos who are able to do good healing work with this plant, it is often addeded purely for the visual enhancements without the practitioner understanding how to properly use it.
-Avoid brews containing toé: you really don't need it!
+Avoid brews containing toé: if it's your first time drinking Ayahuasca, you really don't need it!
 To be at the point where you are working with a good Curandero who is genuinely able to help you with it, if that is the most approapriate plant for you, you would be far past the point of needing to read this article.

 The Ceremony